Blake-Head/ETAMU-Physics/README.md

 A comprehensive LaTeX infrastructure for creating professional physics course manuals.
 This repository provides templates, styles, and extensive tutorials for typesetting physics content.

+# Important Note

+If you encounter a bad path error from any of the pre-built code from CoPilot, it might be because I changed the repo name from "ETAMU-Physics-" to "ETAMU-Physics".
+I removed the trailing - symbol.

 ## Features

 - **Complete LaTeX Infrastructure**: Ready-to-use build system with Makefiles